zackferrofields/zackferrofields.github.io/README.md

 #### The BIO Agency website

 [thebioagency.com](http://thebioagency.com) is a responsive isomorphic application written in javascript.
 The stack, [docker-nginx-react](https://github.com/zackferrofields/docker-nginx-react), uses a `node` server with `koa` APIs and an `nginx` proxy, to implement a "micro" cache with HTTP `Cahce-Control`.
-The content was hosted on a separate upstream in github as `markdown` and compiled to html.
+The content was hosted on a separate upstream in GitHub  as `markdown` and compiled to html.

 > `node`, `react`, `jsx`, `es2015`, `babel`, `koa`, `nginx`, `docker`